elibar-uk/CV/README.md

 ####Queen Mary’s University of London                 2011
   MSc Management & Organisational Innovation

-####Russian State University of Humanities            2009
+####Russian State University for the Humanities       2009
-  The faculty of History Political Science and Law
+  The Faculty of History Political Science and Law
   BSc (Hons.)
 Public Relation